Destination

 Itinerary

-You will start early towards one of the most famous landmarks of the Park, the Mirador Base Torres.
-During the first part of the trail you will walk through the pampas and crossing the Ascencio River, then head up about 3km until you reach the Paso de los Vientos, which will give you incredible views of the valley and lakes.
-You will continue until you reach the Chilean Refuge, then head into a forest of lengas eventually reaching La Morrena; where the hardest part of the trekking begins.
-You will walk along a rocky path until you reach the spectacular Mirador Base Torres.
-Later you will begin to descend towards the Central Sector to have dinner and sleep.
-Meals: Breakfast, Lunch, Dinner Accommodation: Camping or Refugio
+On the first day, you’ll leave together with your guide and arrive at Torres del Paine National Park.
+Your guide will help you organize your entrance into the park.
+(FYI: The bus journey lasts about two and a half hours (112 km).)
+You will start early towards one of the park's most famous landmarks, the Mirador Base Torres.
+During the first part of the trail, you will walk through the pampas and cross the Ascencio River, then head up about 3 km until you reach the Paso de los Vientos, which gives you incredible views of the valley and lakes.
+You will continue until you reach the Chilean Refuge, then head into a forest of lengas eventually reaching La Morena, where the hardest part of the trekking begins.
+You’ll walk along a rocky path until you reach the spectacular Mirador Base Torres.
+Later you will descend towards the Central Sector to have dinner and sleep.

 Book the Tour